 A final word on sustainable dresses

-It’s really wonderful what happens when brands care about the products they are producing and the people who are wearing them.
-For us, it means a lot more to love about our garments and we are eternally grateful for the wonderful work these brands are doing to make this possible for us.
+It’s wonderful what happens when brands care about the products they produce and the people wearing them.
+It means a lot more to love our garments, and we are eternally grateful for the wonderful work these brands are doing to make this possible for us.

-If you are not finding what you are looking for, especially for an affordable fair trade dress, consider looking through some secondhand online stores.
+If you are not finding what you want, especially an affordable, fair trade dress, consider looking through some secondhand online stores.
 Buying secondhand is the best thing to do for the planet and we’ve found thrift stores to be home to some of the most wonderful, unexpected gems.

 You may also want to check out some sustainable basics and some of the best sustainable sweatpants and don’t forget to drop by the brand directory, your one stop shop for all sustainable living essentials.

-Link to other fashion blogs and structure it the same way as all the fashion articles. 🙂
+Link to other fashion blogs and structure it like all the fashion articles. 🙂